bulentAkgul/laravel-resource-creator/README.md

     + *exist*: It should be one of the items in the roles array.
     + *missing*: It will be default one which is no-role.

++ **Package**: It won't be used when you work on a Standalone Laravel or Standalone Package.
+If you don't specify a valid package name, the file will be generated in the resources folder.

++ **App**: To create files for a specific app, you need to specified the app name.
+The settings are in **apps** array on **packagify.php** file.

++ **Parent**: When you create a section, you need to tell what is the page name that holds the creating section.

++ **Class**: When you create a Blade component, you need to add "**-c**" or "**--class**" to the command to create a class of the component.

++ **Taskless**: The file types that have tasks like service, or test, will be generated as a seperate file for each task unless tasks are specified.
+But sometime, you may want to create a single file without any task.
+To do that, you need to append "**-t**" or "**--taskless**" to your command.
+This will cancel the default behaviour of the task explosion.

++ **Force**: Normally, a file will not be regenerated if it exists.
+If this options is passed, a new file will be created anyway.

 ## Packagified Laravel
 The main package that includes this one can be found here: **[Packagified Laravel](https://github.com/bulentAkgul/packagified-laravel)**

 ## The Packages That Will Be Installed By This Package